Today, Nokia announced their very first Windows Phone smartphones. The two announced devices run Windows Phone 7.5 Mango.

 Nokia Lumia 800 – light fantastic

-The Lumia 800 is the amazing N9‘s identical twin, sharing the same body with it. from Nokia’s official announcement:
+The Lumia 800 is the amazing N9‘s identical twin, sharing the same body with it.
+Here is an excerpt from Nokia’s official announcement:

 Nokia Lumia 710: easy, fast and fun